338: No Such Thing As Carthaginian YouTube

 And

-I think it would be fair to threaten those filmmakers, actually, of the Robert Downey Jr.
+fair to threaten those filmmakers, actually, of the Robert Downey Jr. Sherlock Holmes, the Game of Shadows movie.

-the people you want to threaten are the people who made Holmes and Watson.
+the people you wanna you wanna threaten are the people who made Holmes and Watson.
+What?

-This is Dan's favourite film, The Will Sarah by Sherlock Holmes.
+Oh, sorry, this is Dan's favourite film, The Will Say Robin Sherlock Holmes.
+So good.

 Yeah, but